-- risks related to our ability to operate as a going concern; - risks related to our requirement of significant additional capital; - risks related to our limited operating history; - risks related to changes in economic valuations of the Elk Creek Project, such as net present value calculations, changes or disruptions in the securities markets; - risks related to our history of losses; - risks related to cost increases for our exploration and, if warranted, development projects; - risks related to feasibility study results; - risks related to mineral exploration and production activities; - risks related to our lack of mineral production from our properties; - risks related to the results of our metallurgical testing; - risks related to the price volatility of commodities; - risks related to estimates of mineral resources and reserves;

-- risks related to changes in mineral resource and reserve estimates; - risks related to differences in U.S. and Canadian reserve and resource reporting; - risks related to our exploration activities being unsuccessful; - risks related to our ability to obtain permits and licenses for production; - risks related to government and environmental regulations that may increase our costs of doing business or restrict our operations; - risks related to proposed legislation that may significantly affect the mining industry; - risks related to land reclamation requirements; - risks related to competition in the mining industry; - risks related to the difficulties of handling the disposal of mine water at our Elk Creek Project; - risks related to equipment and supply shortages; - risks related to current and future joint ventures and partnerships; - risks related to our ability to attract qualified management; - risks related to the ability to enforce judgment against certain of our Directors; - risks related to claims on the title to our properties; - risks related to surface access on our properties; - risks related to potential future litigation; - risks related to our lack of insurance covering all our operations; - risks related to the need for resilience in the face of potential impacts from climate change; - risks related to a disruption in, or failure of, our information technology ("IT") systems, including those related to cybersecurity; - risks related to covenants contained in agreements with our secured creditors that may affect our assets; - risks related to the extent to which our level of indebtedness may impair our ability to obtain additional financing; - risks related to our status as a "passive foreign investment company" under the U.S. Internal Revenue Code of 1986, as amended; - risks related to our Common Shares, including price volatility, lack of dividend payments, dilution and penny stock rules; and - risks related to our status as an "emerging growth company" and the impact of related reduced reporting requirements on our ability to attract investors.
+- risks related to our ability to operate as a going concern; - risks related to our requirement of significant additional capital; - risks related to our limited operating history; - risks related to changes in economic valuations of the Elk Creek Project, such as net present value calculations, changes or disruptions in the securities markets; - risks related to our history of losses; - risks related to cost increases for our exploration and, if warranted, development projects; - risks related to feasibility study results; - risks related to mineral exploration and production activities; - risks related to our lack of mineral production from our properties; - risks related to the results of our metallurgical testing; - risks related to the establishment of a reserve and resource for rare earth elements and the development of a viable recovery process for rare earth elements; - risks related to the price volatility of commodities; - risks related to estimates of mineral resources and reserves; - risks related to changes in mineral resource and reserve estimates; - risks related to differences in U.S. and Canadian reserve and resource reporting; - risks related to our exploration activities being unsuccessful; - risks related to our ability to obtain permits and licenses for production; - risks related to government and environmental regulations that may increase our costs of doing business or restrict our operations; - risks related to proposed legislation that may significantly affect the mining industry; - risks related to land reclamation requirements; - risks related to competition in the mining industry; - risks related to the management of the water balance at our Elk Creek Project; - risks related to equipment and supply shortages; - risks related to current and future joint ventures and partnerships; - risks related to our ability to attract qualified management; - risks related to the ability to enforce judgment against certain of our Directors; - risks related to claims on the title to our properties; - risks related to surface access on our properties; - risks related to potential future litigation; - risks related to our lack of insurance covering all our operations; - risks related to the need for resilience in the face of potential impacts from climate change; - risks related to a disruption in, or failure of, our information technology ("IT") systems, including those related to cybersecurity; - risks related to covenants contained in agreements with our secured creditors that may affect our assets; - risks related to the extent to which our level of indebtedness may impair our ability to obtain additional financing; - risks related to our status as a "passive foreign investment company" under the U.S. Internal Revenue Code of 1986, as amended; - risks related to our Common Shares, including price volatility, lack of dividend payments, dilution and penny stock rules; - risks related to our status as an "emerging growth company" and the impact of related reduced reporting requirements on our ability to attract investors; and - risks related to the effects of the COVID-19 pandemic on our business plans, financial condition and liquidity.